Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The fake clues point towards activities or fields of study that are not directly related to the concept of a country, a city or a continent.
-'Constructing buildings' and 'studying ancient civilizations' are related, but not directly, and therefore serve as good misdirection.
+The fake clues effectively misdirect the player to the WRONG choices.
+They focus on dreams, aspirations, and communities, which are more closely associated with a city or continent.
+These avoid the concept of a sovereign state.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices